Fresh Meat!

 M42 Jacket Boots

-Shirt Webbing in various version
+Shirt Webbing in various versions

 Weapons Somewhere to sleep